Martin @ Blog

 My blog was hacked

-So, if anybody is visiting this weblog (probably that aren’t many people anymore, partly because I didn’t post anything recently…) they definitely noticed that I was a victim of one of the many exploits that are available for Wordpress weblogs.
+So, if anybody is visiting this weblog (probably that aren’t many people anymore, partly because I didn’t post anything recently…) they definitely noticed that I was a victim of one of the many exploits that are available for WordPress weblogs.
 The frontpage looked alright, but if one tried to view a single post or clicked some random link on my weblog, the page didn’t work.
-Of course, I was running an old version of Wordpress (2.5 actually…). (more…)
+Of course, I was running an old version of WordPress (2.5 actually…). (more…)

 Java 7: new coffee